Blackberry and Peach Moscow Mule (Mocktail and Boozy Version)

 In the bottom of a copper mug, mush up one-fourth of the peach using the bowl of a large spoon.

 Cover with ice, and pour the ginger ale over the top.
-Squeeze lime, add the sliced peaches, and blackberries.
+Squeeze lime, add the blackberries.
 Top with mint sprig.
 Allow to sit for five minutes prior to serving.

 If you'd like to make this with alcohol, substitute the ginger ale for 4 oz of ginger beer, and add 1 oz of vodka.
 The rest of the ingredients remain the same.